-The student's Rotarian counsellor and the District Youth Protection Officer or Committee are responsible for ensuring that the following steps are taken following an abuse allegation report.
+The student's Rotarian counsellor and the District Protection Office or Committee are responsible for ensuring that the following steps are taken following an abuse allegation report.
 Unless otherwise specified, these steps must be taken immediately following the report.

 - a.
-The adult to whom the student reports the abuse should follow the Form CL 8 Allegation Reporting Guidelines. - b.
+The adult to whom the student reports the abuse should follow the Allegation Reporting Guidelines. - b.
 Confirm that the student has been removed from the situation immediately and all contact with alleged abuser or harasser. - c.
-Contact the District Youth Protection Officer who will contact police immediately (if not already done).
-If law enforcement agency will not investigate, the District Protection Officer or Committee with the assistance of the District Youth Exchange Committee should coordinate an independent investigation into the allegations. - d.
+Contact the police immediately (if not already done).
+If law enforcement agency will not investigate, the District Protection Officer or Committee with the assistance of the Club should coordinate an independent investigation into the allegations. - d.
 Ensure the student receives immediate support services. - e.
 Offer the student an independent, non-Rotarian counsellor to represent the interests of the student.
 Ask social services or the police to recommend someone who is not a Rotarian or in any way involved with the Youth Exchange program. - f.
 Contact student's parents.
 If away from home, provide student with the option of either staying in the country or returning home. - g.
 Remove alleged abuser or harasser from all contact with specific student and other youth while investigations are conducted. - h.
 Cooperate with police or legal investigation. - i.
-The student's Rotarian Counsellor should inform the District Youth Protection Officer or Committee member.
+The student's Rotarian Counsellor should inform the District Protection Officer or Committee member.
 The District Protection Officer or committee must then inform the District Youth Exchange chair and District Governor of the allegation.
-Either the District Governor or the District Youth Protection Officer must inform Rotary International of the incident.
-District Youth Exchange Chair has the RI proforma.
-This must be done within 72 hours.
+Either the District Governor or the District Protection Officer must inform Rotary International of the allegation by contacting the manager of the Parramatta Office (phone 02 8894 9830) This must be done within 72 hours.
 Provide follow-up reports of steps taken and the outcome of all investigations and resulting actions.